Kaosarat10/Cookies-Sales-and-Financial-Performance-Analysis/Cookies Detailed Report.md

 ## 🏁 Introduction

 ### 🎯 Purpose of the Report
-This report analyzes cookie sales from **2020 to 2023**, focusing on **sales trends, profitability, and best-performing products**.
+This report analyzes cookie sales from **2022 to 2023**, focusing on **sales trends, profitability, and best-performing products**.
 The goal is to help allocate resources effectively and maximize profits.

 ### 📅 Scope
-We examined **financial and sales records** across all two years, looking at **revenue, profit, profit margins, and quarterly/monthly performance**.
+We examined **financial and sales records** in a period of a year looking at **revenue, profit, profit margins, and quarterly/monthly performance**.

 ---